St. Augustine's Seminary (Toronto)

-St. Augustine's Seminary is the archdiocesan seminary of the Roman Catholic Archdiocese of Toronto, and is located by the shore of Lake Ontario in Scarborough.
+St. Augustine's Seminary is the archdiocesan seminary of the Roman Catholic Archdiocese of Toronto, and is located by the shore of Lake Ontario in Scarborough, Ontario, Canada.
 It is a member of the Toronto School of Theology.

 History

 St. Augustine's Seminary was established in 1913 to train diocesan priests.
 The land on which the Seminary was built was previously that of farmer and Anglican Adna Pherrill (1816–1892).
 Its construction was funded entirely by Eugene O'Keefe, a wealthy Toronto brewer and philanthropist who died months before its completion.

-The Beaux-Arts architecture structure is topped off with a copper clad dome.
+The Beaux-Arts architecture structure is topped off with a copper clad-dome.
 The architect was Arthur W. Holmes who designed numerous buildings in Toronto, such as St. Patrick's Church, Holy Name Church as well as St. Michael's College, part of the University of Toronto.
 He modelled the college chapel on the refectory of Queen's College, Oxford.

-In 1969 the Toronto School of Theology was created as an independent federation of 7 schools of theology, including the divinity faculties of St. Augustine's Seminary.
-Within its own federation, University of Toronto granted all but theology or divinity degrees.
+In 1969 the Toronto School of Theology was created as an independent federation of seven schools of theology, including the divinity faculties of St. Augustine's Seminary.
+Within its own federation, the University of Toronto granted all but theology or divinity degrees.
 Since 1978, by virtue of a change made in its charter, the university has granted theology degrees conjointly with St. Augustine's Seminary and other Toronto School of Theology member institutions.

 Mission

 St. Augustine's Seminary is the Major Seminary of the Roman Catholic Archdiocese of Toronto.
 It also welcomes candidates from elsewhere.
-Although the main goal is the preparation of candidates for ordained priesthood in the Catholic Church the seminary also prepares men and women aspiring to other ministries in the Church.
+Although the main goal is the preparation of candidates for ordained priesthood in the Catholic Church, the seminary also prepares men and women aspiring to other ministries in the Church.

 Programs

-St. Augustine Seminary and Institute of Theology offer the following programs which combine spiritual formation, theological education and field training:
+St. Augustine Seminary and Institute of Theology offer the following programs, which combine spiritual formation, theological education and field training: